 If you do become the victim of ID theft, or believe your information may have been compromised, there are resources to help you deal with the crisis.

 In the U.S., you can visit IdentityTheft.gov.
 This official U.S. government website invites users to report if they have been victims of identity theft.
-Based on the information they provide, victims are assisted with a personalised recovery plan, and can receive step-by-step instructions on how to proceed and navigate the sometimes murky and complicated world of untangling identity theft.
+Based on the information they provide, victims are assisted with a personalized recovery plan, and can receive step-by-step instructions on how to proceed and navigate the sometimes murky and complicated world of untangling identity theft.

 In the UK, ActionFraud National Fraud & Cyber Crime Reporting Centre provides tips, advice and a reporting system as your first point of contact if you have been a victim of fraud.